 - Fold the herbs, pepper and salt.
 Do check the taste and add more pepper, salt or butter if required.

-- With a spatula place the mashed potatoes in your serving bowl while still hot or warm.
+- With a spatula place the garlic mashed potatoes in your serving bowl while still hot or warm.
 Garnish with some chopped parsley or chives.
 You can add some cubes of butter also as a garnish.

 Video